EU nations agree Brexit delay until Jan. 31 as PM Johnson seeks election

 BRUSSELS (Reuters) - The European Union on Monday agreed a 3-month flexible delay to Britain’s departure from the bloc as Prime Minister Boris Johnson pushes for an election after opponents forced him to request an extension he had vowed never to ask for.

-Just three days before the United Kingdom is due to leave the EU on Oct.
+Just days before the United Kingdom is formally due to leave the EU on Oct.
 31 at 2300 GMT, Brexit is hanging in the balance as British politicians are no closer to reaching a consensus on how, when or even if the divorce should take place.

-Johnson, who became prime minister by pledging - “do or die” - to deliver Brexit on Oct.
-31, was driven into requesting a postponement after he was defeated in parliament over the sequencing of the ratification of his divorce deal.
+Johnson, who became prime minister in July by pledging, “do or die”, to deliver Brexit on Oct.
+31, was compelled to request a postponement after he was defeated in parliament over the sequencing of the ratification of his divorce deal.

 The 27 countries that will remain in the EU after Brexit agreed on Monday to put off Brexit until the end of January with an earlier departure possible should the faction-ridden UK parliament ratify their separation deal.